nemesisnes/Arcade/Space Defense Force/README.rst

      - The starting screen that shows the instructions and allows the user to select number of players.
    * - `window.py <source/window.py>`_
-     - A subclass of Window that also tracks the joysticks that are plugged in.
+     - Added game over sequence that loops the game to replay.
+Also, adding enemy ships within the game_view.py and added an enemy_ship_sprite.py, though for whatever reason the enemies are not loading at the present moment.